YeeeHeeee/AnalysisConfigs/README.md

-# Resolved Configs
+# Configs

 Repository containing analysis configurations for [`PocketCoffea_top`](https://github.com/YeeeHeeee/PocketCoffea_top).
-These configurations are intended for the semileptonic top-antitop (`tt̄`) analysis in the resolved regime using AK4 jets.
+These configurations are intended for the semileptonic top-antitop (`tt̄`) analysis in the resolved regime using AK4 jets and merged regime using AK8, also combined topology.

 ---